tarsana/command/README.md

 The `FooCommand` will be run with `other arguments here` as arguments.

+**Note:** subcommands will always have the attributes `console`, `fs` and `templatesLoader` pointing to the same objects as their parent, as long as you don't change them explicitly in the subcommand's code.

 # Testing Commands

 The class `Tarsana\Tester\CommandTestCase` extends `PHPUnit\Framework\TestCase` and adds useful methods to test Tarsana Commands.